y-pleim/AdiabaticPrinciple/README.md

 Use the Adiabatic Principle to solve for the ground state(s) of the Ising model with a quantum circuit.

+- Notebook 1 introduces the basic postulates
+- Notebook 2 presents a simple introduction to gates
+- Notebook 3 demonstrates the implementation

 ### Installation
 1. Download